-You or your child will need a thorough medical evaluation to determine if cochlear implants are a good option.
-The evaluation is likely to include:
+You or your child will need a detailed medical evaluation to determine if cochlear implants are a good option.
+A doctor will conduct an evaluation that may include:

-- Tests of hearing, speech and sometimes balance
+- Ordering tests of hearing, speech and sometimes balance

-- CT or MRI imaging of the skull to assess the condition of the cochlea and structure of the inner ear
+- Ordering MRI or CT imaging tests of the skull to assess the condition of the cochlea and inner ear structure

-- Sometimes, psychological testing to determine ability to learn to use cochlear implants
+- Ordering mental health (psychological) testing in select cases to determine your ability to learn to use cochlear implants

 During the procedure

-The surgeon will make an incision behind the ear, and form a slight depression in the portion of skull bone (mastoid) where the internal device rests.
+Your surgeon will make a cut (incision) behind your ear, and form a small hole in the portion of skull bone (mastoid) where the internal device rests.

-The surgeon will then create a small hole in the cochlea and thread the electrode array of the internal device through this hole.
-The incision is stitched closed so that the internal device is under the skin.
+Your surgeon will then create a small opening in the cochlea in order to thread the electrode of the internal device.
+The skin incision is stitched closed so that the internal device is under your skin.